Dana-Farber-AIOS/pathml/README.md

 ## 3. Import PathML

-After you have installed all necessary dependencies and PathML itself, import it using the followinf command:
+After you have installed all necessary dependencies and PathML itself, import it using the following command:

 ````
 import pathml